SWIFT Full Form-Society for Worldwide Inter bank Financial Telecommunications

 SWIFT is a global messaging network used by banks and financial institutions to send and receive financial transaction instructions in a secure and standardized format.
 It does not transfer money itself but facilitates communication for international payments, securities transactions, and treasury operations.

-Supports various financial services, including payments, securities, trade finance, and treasury management
+• Versatile Services: Supports payments, securities, trade finance, and treasury management.

 How Does SWIFT Work?

-SWIFT Network Transmits the Message: The message is securely transmitted to the receiving bank.
+• Transmitting the Message: The message is securely sent to the receiving bank via the SWIFT network.

 SWIFT Codes: Unique Identifiers for Banks